“So This Is What ‘Normal’ Feels Like.”

 I Can Do This!

 I actually enjoy being a mother for the first time in 11 years of motherhood.
 Don’t get me wrong: I love my girls and am totally committed to them.
-But I used to wonder why my daily interactions with them left me so frustrated.
+But I used to wonder why parenting left me so frustrated.
 By the time they went to bed, I was often near tears.

 Life was hard that way for 44 years.
 When I look at old photos of myself, I’m shocked: I look drained and pinched, even when I was smiling for the camera.
 I never used to have fun, even on vacations.
 The simple act of packing for trips used to make me sad and low.